 The American Association for the Advancement of Science invites nominations for the 2021 AAAS Philip Hauge Abelson Prize.
 The prize was established in 1985 by the AAAS Board of Directors.
 A monetary prize of $5,000, a commemorative plaque, complimentary registration to the AAAS Annual Meeting, a complimentary one-year AAAS membership, and reimbursement for reasonable travel expenses to attend the AAAS Annual Meeting to receive the prize are given to the recipient.
-The Prize will be presented at the AAAS Annual Meeting, February 11-14, 2021.
+The Prize will be presented at the AAAS Annual Meeting, February 8-11, 2021.

 The Philip Hauge Abelson Prize was established to be awarded to someone who has "made signal contributions to the advancement of science in the United States" either as: